 The team also arranged a “Jesus” film showing that 200 villagers attended.
 Many of them said they were curious to know more about Jesus, so the local team plans on visiting this community regularly to build relationships and teach from the Bible.

-A third team visited the shrine of a famous religious “saint.”
-There, the team saw couples and individuals approaching the grave of the saint weeping and begging for their needs to be fulfilled.
-The team members talked with different visitors and were able to explain that God could hear their prayers from every place and that there is only one intercessor for the world, Isa Al-Masih (Jesus Christ).
-Shameem*, a visitor to the shrine, told a team member, “I have travelled three hours to come to this place and no one in my village told me that Allah could hear my prayers from anywhere.
-Thanks for sharing about Isa, I will now be praying in Isa’s name.”
-She also took a New Testament which the team members offered to her and promised to read it.
+The third team visited the shrine of a famous religious saint.
+There the team saw couples and individuals approaching the grave of the saint, weeping and begging for their needs to be fulfilled.
+The team members talked with different visitors and were able to explain that God could hear their prayers from every place, and that there is only one intercessor for the world, Isa Al-Masih (Jesus Christ).
+Shameem*, a visitor to the shrine, told a team member, “I have travelled three hours to come to this place, and no one in my village told me that Allah [God] could hear my prayers from anywhere.
+Thanks for sharing about Isa; I will now be praying in Isa’s name.”
+She also took a New Testament the team members offered and promised to read it.

-A further team went to drug rehabilitation centre, where Naeem* shared his personal testimony with 20 former drug users.
+A fourth team went to a drug rehabilitation centre, where team member Naeem* told his personal testimony to 20 former drug users.
 Naeem used to be a drug supplier and came to know Jesus through the work of an evangelist in his area.
-He mentioned, “I was supplying drugs and making lots of money from it and become very greedy, but God helped me see through a brother that I was destroying lives in the pursuit of money.
+He shared, “I was supplying drugs and making lots of money from it and becoming very greedy, but God helped me see through a brother that I was destroying lives in the pursuit of money.
 I quit this activity, accepted Christ as my Saviour and found God to be a wonderful provider.
-He is fulfilling all my needs and I am now sharing about Christ to others.”
+He is fulfilling all my needs, and I am now sharing about Christ to others.”